 Since then I have gone through seasons where I stay away from sugar except for special occasions and feel great….followed by times when I get addicted to sugar again and need to realize how crummy I feel in order to kick the habit again.
-This time of year it’s always tempting to just eat ALL THE CANDY.
-Because it’s Christmas, right?
-And I firmly believe that we should celebrate with food.
-But I often go overboard and then I can tell right away: I get a sore throat, I feel irritable, and I have trouble waking up in the morning even after a full night’s sleep.
+While I firmly believe that we should get to celebrate with food occasionally, I often go overboard and then I can tell right away: I get a sore throat, I feel irritable, and I have trouble waking up in the morning even after a full night’s sleep.

 If you’re in the same boat, here’s a few things that help me regroup and get back on track:

 - Do not keep sweets in the house.
 I have exactly NO will power.
 So, if there’s cookies, ice cream, brownies, candy, etc. in the house, I will consume all of it as soon as I put the kids down for a nap.
 But if they’re not there….I don’t eat them (the sweets, that is, not the children.
 On no occasion do I eat children).

 - Start out the day with protein, not sugars/grains.
 I love me some pancakes, but if that’s all I eat for breakfast, I will crave sugar all day.
 So I try to always, always, always eat an egg first.